Brooke Hayward: Personal life

 Hayward was married to Michael M. Thomas from July 1956 until their July 1960 divorce.
 They had two sons.

 Hayward met actor Dennis Hopper when they were both cast in Mandingo on Broadway in the spring of 1961.
 They were married in August 1961.
 They had a daughter, designer Marin Brooke Hopper, in June 1962 and together went on to be a force at the center of the creative scene in Los Angeles in the 1960s, collecting Pop art and enjoying a high degree of access to the worlds of contemporary art, rock music, and Hollywood.
 They separated in 1968 and divorced in 1969.
 The story of Hayward and Hopper's marriage, along with their childhoods and later lives, was told by Mark Rozzo in the best-selling 2022 cultural history/biography Everybody Thought We Were Crazy.

 Hayward married Peter Duchin, the musician and orchestra leader, in 1985.
 They divorced in 2008.

 Hayward was Jane Fonda's best friend growing up.
 Fonda stated in 2017: "Unfortunately, we are no longer friends which makes me sad."

+A New York Social Diary interview with Brooke Hayward Duchin, published on February 5, 2021, includes this exchange: